ross-sec-audio/ross-sec-audio.github.io/_posts/2023-02-27-DevSecOPs Rant.md

 ## The Rant Begins

-Over the last few years, I've seen many people and organisations with the wrong idea about DevOps and Agile, using them as excuses to sidestep process gates and governance.
+Over the last few years, I've seen many people and organisations with the wrong ideas about DevOps and Agile, using them as excuses to sidestep process gates and governance.

 In response, I've often tried to explain the benefits and specific uses of DevOps and Agile practices, and attempted to correct those who abuse DevOps and Agile terms to avoid other good practices, such as ITIL.
 Sometimes I've been able to help, and sometimes it fell on deaf ears.

 ## Lovely Intentions